Who is this article for?

 - Select Cases.

 - Click any column heading to sort the list by that column.

 - Click any entry in the table to view detailed case information.

 Indicates the status of the case.

 The Code42 username/email address of the security analyst or administrator assigned to investigate this case.
-Only users with the Customer Cloud Admin or Security Center User roles can be assigned to a case.
+Only users with the Insider Risk Analyst or Insider Risk Admin roles can be assigned to a case.

 Assignee is optional.
 Cases without an assignee display Unassigned.

 |e||Created||Date and time the case was created.
 Dates appear in Coordinated Universal Time (UTC).|

 Date and time the case was last modified.
 Dates appear in Coordinated Universal Time (UTC).

 For cases with the status Closed, the Last modified date indicates when the case was closed.